Donating is simple, fast and totally secure. Your details are safe with us and we will never sell them

 In 2016 PLANETS announced that the bid by the Southampton, Bournemouth and Portsmouth teams to become an ENETS accredited European centre of excellence was successful making the ‘Wessex NET Group’ one of 25 centres across the whole of Europe who have achieved this level of recognition.
 Also, PLANETS were also able to bring IOERT to University Hospital Southampton and the testing phase began.

 In 2017, a Southampton bowel cancer patient became the first in the UK to receive radiotherapy during surgery using the IOERT machine that PLANETS has funded.
+Since then, numerous pancreatic and colorectal patients have benefited from this treatment, and most recently, in 2019, we treated our first head and neck cancer patient.

 Diseases we treat